EN / DE

 Like a meandering river, my life has taken many shifts and turns.

 As a biologist, I specialized in Biochemistry and worked in scientific research.
-This career path allowed me to develop an analytical mindset, explore my passion around technology, and practice scientific writing skills.
+This career path allowed me to develop an analytical mindset, explore my passion for technology, and practice scientific writing skills.

 Eventually, I turned a side job as a technology writer into a full-time occupation and dropped out of research.
 Meanwhile, I’ve been a professional technology journalist for over a decade.
 At MakeUseOf.com, I’m the editor for the Windows and Productivity sections.